Sierra Madre Dam: Reservoir–debris basin

 The dam's debris basin, when unfilled with sediment, and a small reservoir, can have a storage capacity of 51 acre.ft, and a normal surface area of 1 acre.
 Its surrounding perimeter watershed area is 0.77 sqmi, with some slopes coated in gunnite.
 The upstream drainage basin for Little Santa Anita Creek is much larger.

 Little Santa Anita Creek is a tributary of Santa Anita Creek, which is a tributary of the Rio Hondo at their confluence in Whittier Narrows.
 The Rio Hondo is a major tributary of the Los Angeles River.

 The dam and debris basin–reservoir are used for flood and sediment control, and for downstream fish habitat protection.

 Access

 Access to the dam is restricted by locked gates and chain link fencing across the public Sierra Madre Canyon neighborhood side.

 To the west, on Mount Wilson Trail Road in the neighborhood, there is a trailhead for the historic Mount Wilson Trail, a hiking trail that climbs up through Little Santa Anita Canyon to reach Mount Wilson.
 Other trails, now within the Angeles National Forest, branch off it to the creek for canyoneering, and to other views and destinations.
 Waterfalls, including a 40 ft tall one, are in the deep canyon above the dam.

+Environmental Considerations

+The dam’s operation is carefully managed to balance flood control with environmental stewardship.
+Sediment removal activities are coordinated to minimize impact on downstream riparian habitats.
+Additionally, water releases are occasionally managed to support fish populations and maintain natural flow patterns.